garima22mishra/HackerNewsAPI/README.md

 # HackerNewsAPI
-# To open project in Eclipse IDE:
+I) To open project in Eclipse IDE:
 File -> Open Projects from File System -> Import Source -> In Directory select "HackerNewsAPI".

-#To Run the project:
+II) To Run the project:
 Right click on HackerNewsAPI -> Run as -> Run on Server -> Select Tomcat v8.5 Server or above.

-#On REST API tester provide the following details to run the APIs.
+III) On REST API tester provide the following details to run the APIs.

 Request header:
 Content-Type: application/x-www-form-urlencoded